arpansahu/borcelle_crm/README.md

-# Clock Works | Django Redis/RabbitMQ Celery Email Scheduler and Notes Taker
+# Borcelle CRM | Django Redis/RabbitMQ Celery

 This project provides following features

+-Implemented CRM

+1. A user can register and start adding his contacts separately which are private to him
+2. You can do CRUD operation with your contacts
+3. Message your contacts via portal which will be emailed to them to their email.
+4. Check history of messages

 -Implemented Celery and Redis to Take Notes and Email it.